Sreinumder/CppChess/README.md

 ﻿# cppchess
- A basic chess game developed on cpp.
+ A very basic cpp TUI chess game.

+## Controls
+use numpad for directions like

+7 8 9  ↖ ↑ ↗
+4 5 6  ← ⏎ →
+1 2 3  ↙ ↓ ↘

 ## Features
 - supports all the basic rules like castling, en-passant etc properly.
 - move log implementation